 Some of the good points you might want to consider about blade grinders is the fact that they are very inexpensive compared to burr grinders.
 It is also faster to prepare your coffee grounds with this type of grinder.

 Those who want a decent but not great tasting cup of coffee and also want the convenience of being able to prepare it fairly quickly might want to go with this choice but I would not recommend this type of grinder if you have the ability to get a burr grinder.

 Often these type of grinders can be purchased from places like Amazon for as little as $20 up to around $100.

 There is a reason why people who brew their own coffee will think of this type of grinder as being the best.
 For one thing, they are the most common type found in fine coffee shops.

 These coffee lovers commonly call this type of grinder a burr mill.

 A burr grinder grinds the coffee beans by rubbing the beans in between abrasive surfaces.
-This process brakes the pieces with the burrs.
+This process breaks the pieces with the burrs.
 The process starts with the larger burrs and then the grains make their way to ever smaller burrs as the coffee grain gets finer.